Tidsrejsen: Production

 Tidsrejsen is written by Poul Berg and directed by Kaspar Munk and is based on a concept developed by Nordisk Film TV A/S by Peter Hansen, Adam Neutzsky-Wulff, Philip LaZebnik and Lars Feilberg.
 When the main characters travel back in time to 1984, several things appear and/or are referenced from Danish 80's culture, including the use of the song Dig og mig by Dieters Lieder and references to the disk jockey Kim Schumacher.

 The sound designer, Peter Albrechtsen, helped to create most of the sound for the series from scratch.
 For the technology that came from the future of 2044 he used many bird calls, warping them to sound like computerized sounds, and many sounds from NASA's archive on SoundCloud was also used.
 Almost all foaly was created by Finnish Heikki Kossi.

 The series is primarily filmed in Dragør over the course of seven months.
 The theme song of the Christmas calendar is sung by Caroline Castell.

+In 2024 the theme song was remade for the second season, once again sung by Caroline Castell and this time also featuring and co-written by Jonah Blacksmith, a danish folk-rock band from Northjutland.